mrcepid-rap/mrcepid-collapsevariants/Readme.md

 ### Changelog

+* v1.2.0
+  * Updated the codebase to implement general_utilities
+  * Modernised the code-base to be more in line with runassociationtesting's style

 * v1.1.0
   * Did a major refactor of the codebase to implement object-oriented style for code maintainability.
   * Code is functionally identical to the user